 Learning how to be responsible takes time and practice.
 That’s why it’s essential to model the fundamentals of responsibility when they’re little.
 This way, when you’re ready to give them their own responsibilities, they’ve got a solid foundation to set them up for success.

 There’s always an opportunity to teach kids responsibility.
 Whether you’re discussing responsible behavior or engaging in other important conversations with your younger kid or older child, Slumberkins is here to support you.
-With fuzzy friends (like our unicorn plush and bigfoot plush) and helpful books for every occasion, we’ve got the tools to help your children understand important topics—from self-esteem and conflict resolution to self-expression and building connections.
+With fuzzy friends (like our unicorn plush and bigfoot plush) and helpful books for every occasion, we’ve got the tools to help your children understand important topics—from self-esteem and conflict resolution for kids to self-expression and building connections.

 Check out our collections and and watch our Slumberkins show on Apple TV+ to open up a whole new magical world of communication for you and your little one.